DataDog/integrations-core/win32_event_log/README.md

 To collect Windows Event Logs as Datadog events, configure channels under the `instances:` section of your `win32_event_log.d/conf.yaml` configuration file.

 The Datadog Agent can be configured to collect Windows Event Logs as Datadog events in two ways.
-Each method has its own configuration syntax for channels and for filters (see [Filtering Events](?tab=events#filtering-events)).
+Each method has its own configuration syntax for channels and for filters .
+For more information, see [Filtering Events](?tab=events#filtering-events).

 * The latest method uses the Event Log API.
 Datadog recommends using the Event Log API because it has better performance than the legacy method below.